SadhuG/carbon-crunch-task/README.md

 ## Additional Assets & Credits

-- **Images/Icons/Fonts:**
+- **Images/Icons/Fonts/Components:**
   All external assets used in this project have been uploaded to the repository.
 These assets are downloaded from [Unsplash](https://unsplash.com/) file.
-Font DM Sans from [Google Fonts](https://fonts.google.com/specimen/DM+Sans)
+Font DM Sans from [Google Fonts](https://fonts.google.com/specimen/DM+Sans).
+Components are taken from [shadcn/ui](https://ui.shadcn.com/).

 ## Approach